CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/02-event-hubs-send-receive.md

 ### Task 2: Create an Azure Event Hubs namespace and event hub

-An Azure Event Hubs namespace is a logical container for event hub resources within Azure.
-It provides a unique scoping container where you can create one or more event hubs, which are used to ingest, process, and store large volumes of event data.
-The following instructions are performed in the cloud shell.
+In this task, you create an Event Hubs namespace as the container for your messaging resources and deploy a new event hub inside it using the Azure CLI.

 1. Run the following command to create an Event Hubs namespace.